ucsb-seclab/dr_checker/README.md

   -f SOUNDY_ANALYSIS_OUT    Path to the output folder where the soundy analysis output should be stored.

 ```
-The script builds, links and runs DR.CHECKER on all the drivers, as such might take considerable time.
+The script builds, links and runs DR.CHECKER on all the drivers, as such might take **considerable time(45 min-90 min)**.
 If you want to run DR.CHECKER manually on individual drivers, refer [standalone](https://github.com/ucsb-seclab/dr_checker/tree/master/docs/standalone.md)

 The above script performs following tasks in a multiprocesser mode to make use of all CPU cores:
 #### 3.2.1.
 LLVM Build